 1. The Arch Cape headland represents an important scenic landmark for the community, the region and the State.
-Although the upper portions of the headland lie within the boundaries of Oswald West State Park, the lower area abutting Arch Cape creek east of Highway 101 is not part of the area inventoried as a headland.
-It is privately owned and may be developed in the future.
-Development is this area shall be carefully controlled to insure that it is compatible with the headland.
-This may be accomplished by the maintenance of existing trees and natural vegetation, the requirements of the use of natural building materials such as cedar and stone, and the maintenance of low profile structures.
+Although the upper portions of the headland lie within the boundaries of Oswald West State Park, the lower area abutting Arch Cape Creek east of Highway 101 is privately owned and may be developed in the future.
+Development in this area shall be carefully controlled to insure that it is compatible with the headland.
+This may be accomplished by the maintenance of existing trees and natural vegetation, the requirement of the use of natural building materials such as cedar and stone, and the maintenance of low profile structures.
 As previously mentioned, buffers should be required adjacent to the Oregon Coast Trail, and the Arch Cape Creek.
-In addition, see Rural Service Area policy number 7.
+Controls on development shall take place during the subdivision, zoning, planned development and building permit process.